MBHudson/irShell/README.md

 💯% Invisible Reverse TCP Shell Payloads for Linux/Windows in C.

 ## About:
-A simple C script that creates and compiles C payloads for reverse tcp shells that are 100% invisible not only to the target but the target's resource/process monitors.
+What I believe is an original method for creating reverse TCP payloads that are 100% invisible not only to the target but the target's resource/process monitors.
 Simple MSFconsole handlers/listeners are then used for callbacks.

 ## MSFconsole: